nikhilnair31/The-Mass/README.md

 ## To-do

 - [ ] See how to get point light working on The Mass
-- [ ] Create particle system for snowstorm
 - [ ] Add items
   - room fresherner to spray with
   - bug spray and lighter to flamethrow with